ElementalPublishing/StockSim/README.md

 >
 > After updating your PATH, restart your terminal or Command Prompt and try running `stocksim` again.

+### Windows users: C++ Compiler Required

+If you see an error like "Microsoft C++ 14.0 or greater is required," please install the [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

+---

+## Version Notes

+- **v1.3.3** is the last stable **pure Python** build.
+  This version does **not** require a C++ compiler and is easiest to install on any system with Python 3.7–3.12.
+  However, it lacks some of the advanced functionality and speed improvements found in later versions.

+- **v2.x and newer** use Cython for much faster simulations and additional features, but require a C++ compiler (such as [Microsoft Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/) on Windows) for installation from source.

 ---

 ## License